top of page

 As a childhood cancer survivor, Gabriela is committed to supporting cancer research and treatment in her capacity as a musician.
 In 2004, Gabriela was a recipient of a grant from the Albert Schweitzer Foundation, an award that enabled Gabriela to create and direct the Boston Hope Ensemble.
 This program is now part of Winsor Music.
 A firm believer in the healing properties of music, Gabriela and her colleagues have performed in cancer units in Boston hospitals and presented benefit concerts for cancer research organizations in numerous venues throughout the United States.

 A fierce champion of contemporary music, Gabriela has been fortunate to work closely with many significant composers on their own compositions, namely Pierre Boulez, Magnus Lindberg, Frederic Rzewski, Alvin Lucier, Unsuk Chin, John Zorn, Joan Tower, Jessie Montgomery, Roger Reynolds, Chaya Czernowin, Steve Reich, Tania León, Brian Ferneyhough, and Helmut Lachenmann.
-Gabriela is a member of several Boston-area contemporary music groups, including Sound Icon, Ludovico Ensemble, BMOP, Dinosaur Annex, Boston Musica Viva, and Callithumpian Consort.
-She plays regularly with Winsor Music, Castle of our Skins, Radius Ensemble, and Emmanuel Music and is a member of the International Contemporary Ensemble (ICEensemble), and A Far Cry.
+Gabriela plays regularly with Winsor Music, Castle of our Skins, Radius Ensemble, is concertmaster of the Boston Modern Orchestra Project, and is a member of the International Contemporary Ensemble (ICEensemble), and A Far Cry.

 In 2012 Gabriela joined the violin faculty of Wellesley College.
 She also teaches at the Longy School of Music at Bard College.
 Gabriela is co-artistic director of the much beloved Boston-based chamber music and outreach organization Winsor Music.
 Please visit winsormusic.org for more information!